lnapoli87/HOL3/hands-on-lab.md

-Module XX: *Manage Lists in a O365 tenant with iOS*
+Module XX: *Manage Files in a O365 tenant with iOS*
 ==========================

 ##Overview